free things to do in New York City

 Tour | City Hall Tour for Individuals

-The tour of City Hall includes a discussion of the building's history, art, architecture, and civic function.
-The building is the oldest city hall in the United States that still houses its original governmental functions, such as the office of the Mayor of New York.
-Constructed from 1803 to 1812, New York City Hall is a National Historic Landmark and is listed on the National Register of Historic Places.
+The tour of City Hall includes a discussion of the building's history, art, architecture, and civic function. more The building is the oldest city hall in the United States that still houses its original governmental functions, such as the office of the Mayor of New York.
+Constructed from 1803 to 1812, New York City Hall is a National Historic Landmark and is listed on the National Register of Historic Places. less

 New York City, NY; NYC